electraone/datafiles/manual/src/developers/nightly.md

 Nightly builds are not considered to be stable and should not be used for serious work on the presets.
 :::

+## 2.1.4b

+24 November 2021
+### changelog

+- Trim the label if the width of the label is bigger than the width of the pad.
+- Fix the issue of the pitchbend range.
+The value is now bipolar (-8192 ..
+8191).
+- Add Lua functions for switching pages and control sets.
+- Call Lua functions only when pad's on or off value is defined.
+- Improve Lua script garbage collection.
+Memory is now freed automatically.
+- Lower memory requirements of Lua function storage.

 ## 2.1.3b

 23 October 2021